cockroachdb/docs/v20.2/cockroach-node.md

 {% include {{ page.version.version }}/sql/connection-parameters.md %}

-The `node decommission` and `node recommission` subcommands also support the following client connection flags:
+The `node decommission`, `node recommission`, and `node drain` subcommands also support the following client connection flags:

 Flag | Description
 -----|------------
 `--cluster-name` | The cluster name to use to verify the cluster's identity.
-If the cluster has a cluster name, either this flag or `--disable-cluster-name-verification` must be included.
+If the cluster has a cluster name, you must include this flag.
 For more information, see [`cockroach start`](cockroach-start.html#general).
 `--disable-cluster-name-verification` | Disables the cluster name check for this command.
-If the cluster has a cluster name, either this flag or `--cluster-name` must be included.
+This flag must be paired with `--cluster-name`.
 For more information, see [`cockroach start`](cockroach-start.html#general).

 See [Client Connection Parameters](connection-parameters.html) for more details.